 Myanmar monk smoking a cigar

 9. “Happy Pizza” is not a cute name for pizza served by smiling staff

 It is pizza that will get you high.

 10. Mushroom milkshakes are not a new health food fad

 11. Travel tattoos can be an awful idea

-A Balinese Om symbol made much larger than asked, an ambiguous word scrawled across ribs in Khmer script, a little butterfly resembling a birthmark – perhaps you learned the hard way, or maybe you learned from others’ mistakes.
+symbol made much larger than asked, an ambiguous word scrawled across ribs in Khmer script, a little butterfly resembling a birthmark – perhaps you learned the hard way, or maybe you learned from others’ mistakes.
 Southeast Asia backpackers know these markings well: yolo moments of such (regrettable) power that they actually outlive you.